Immigrating to Hungary for permanent residency: pros and cons

 The foreigner collects the required documents, which must then be translated and apostilled.
 This process can be completed in their country of residence.
 Throughout this process, applicants will receive assistance from Immigrant Invest lawyers.

-The investment must be transferred within 3 months after the first entry into Hungary on the investor visa.
+The investment must be transferred within 3 months after the first entry into Hungary on the Investor Visa.

-An application for a residence permit is processed within 21 days.
+An application for a residence permit is processed within 21—30 days.
 The completed residence permit card will be mailed to the specified registration address in Hungary.

 After 3 years of living in the country, the foreigner can apply for permanent status through the Enter Hungary website.